My Point Of View On...

 Budgeting

 My Point Of View No. 1: If possible, maintain a monthly budget with your bills listed by due date, so that you can reconcile the monthly bills that you have outstanding with how much money that you have in your checking account; that way, you know exactly how much money that you have to spend—without ever spending more money than you have, or overdrafting your checking account!
-(I maintain handwritten monthly budgets on 100% recycled note paper, so that I know where every penny that I spend is going.)
+(I maintain handwritten monthly budgets on Office Depot® Brand Professional 100% Recycled 5" x 8" Legal Pads—and, as of January 2026, I also maintain digital editions of these handwritten monthly budgets on Google Docs—so that I know where every penny that I spend is going.)

 My Point Of View No. 2: If possible, maintain a "savings pad" in your checking account in order to prevent any overdrafts due to unexpected transactions.
-I keep extra money in my checking account as a "savings pad," which, in part, is available for me to keep in my checking account from the money that I have set aside on a regular basis due to what I have saved while I am spending money (such as savings from discounts), which I keep track of as I am saving it!
+I keep extra money in my checking account as a "savings pad," which, in part, is available for me to keep in my checking account from the money that I have set aside on a regular basis due to what I have saved while I am spending money (such as savings from discounts, like from coupons, discounts from stores, and discounts from other businesses), which I keep track of as I am saving it!
 Therefore, I am able to utilize these "spending savings"—which adds up to hundreds of dollars over an entire year—on future purchases and unexpected expenses.
+(By the way, I actually keep a base amount "savings pad" in my checking account year-round that is close to the total amount of all my insurance deductibles, so that if I ever need to make an insurance claim I know that I can meet the deductible!)

 My Point Of View No. 3: If possible, set aside any surplus funds from your monthly budget and then save those surplus funds for later use, such as future purchases, or unexpected expenses.
-I keep extra money in my checking account as a "savings pad," which, in part, is available for me to keep in my checking account due to what I saved from surplus funds in my monthly budget that I did not spend.
+As mentioned above, I keep extra money in my checking account as a "savings pad," which, in part, is available for me to keep in my checking account due to what I saved from surplus funds in my monthly budget that I did not spend (in addition to the savings from discounts, plus what I have saved for my insurance deductibles, as mentioned above).

 My Point Of View No. 4: If possible, set aside your "spending savings" in your monthly budget from coupons, discounts from stores, and discounts from other businesses, etc. Then, save that 'spending savings' for later use.
 As an example, if I buy an item on sale for $20.00, that was regularly $25.00, I set aside the $5.00 that I saved, in my monthly budget, as if I spent that money since—if I hadn't received a discount—I would have spent that money!
 Thus, I do this on most of my purchases that are discounted, by setting aside the money that I would have spent, as if I had spent that money.
 And the first full year that I set aside my 'spending savings' in my monthly budget, I saved over $900.00 in only twelve months!
 Also, to clarify, I only track what I have saved on discounted purchases that I made with my debit card, in order to set aside those funds in my monthly budget, and not with discounted purchases that I made with cash or credit.
 Otherwise, I feel that it would be too difficult to set aside funds on purchases that were discounted for which I paid in cash or credit.
 And, to clarify even further, I only track what I have saved at a store if that store lists the amount that I have saved on the receipt.
 Otherwise, I feel that it would be too difficult to track discounts on purchases where the store does not list discounts on the receipt.
 And, to clarify one final thing, I track other discounts from businesses that I also set aside in my monthly budget, such as discounts on my subscriptions to news outlets, or discounts on my monthly cell phone service!